ZinHoang/ZinHoang/README.md

 </h3>

 <h2 align="center">
-  I'm a web developer 💻 and a scientist 🔬
+  I'm a software developer 💻 and a scientist 🔬
 </h2>

 ### 🤝 Connect with me: